What is Agenda 2020?

 - Resolution CM/Res(2008)23 on the youth policy of the Council of Europe.
-Adopted by the Committee of Ministers on 25 November 2008 at the 1042nd meeting of the Ministers’ Deputies.
+Adopted by the Committee of Ministers on 25 November 2008.

-The “Agenda 2020” first sets down the three grand themes that European youth policy will address with priority over the next twelve years: human rights and democracy; the promotion of cultural diversity; and social inclusion.
-In each of these three dimensions, a set of six specific topics (with even more subject areas) defines in more detail the full range of future action.
-What distinguishes the text from previous programmatic documents is both its tone and thematic scope.
+The “Agenda 2020” first set down the three main themes that European youth policy would address as priorities up to 2020: human rights and democracy; the promotion of cultural diversity; and social inclusion.
+In each of these three dimensions, a set of six specific topics (with several subject areas) defined in more detail the full range of activities.
+This was different from previous strategic documents in both tone and thematic scope.

 Human rights and democracy

-- Ensuring young people’s full enjoyment of human rights and human dignity and encouraging their commitment in this regard;
+- Ensuring young people’s full enjoyment of human rights and human dignity and encouraging their commitment to achieving this;

 - Promoting young people’s active participation in democratic processes and structures;

 - Promoting equal opportunities for the participation of all young people in all aspects of their everyday lives;

 - Implementing effectively gender equality and preventing all forms of gender-based violence;